canonical/github-runner-webhook-router/README.md

 # github-runner-webhook-router

 > **Warning**
-Work in progress: This charm is not yet ready for use.
+Work in progress: This charm is still in development and not yet ready for use in production.

 The github-runner-webhook-router charm is a Juju charm that provides a webhook router for GitHub Actions self-hosted runners.
 This charm is designed to be used in conjunction with the [github-runner-operator](https://github.com/canonical/github-runner-operator) charm.